Claude Code Token Budget Too Large for One Task

 1. Task spans too many files for one context window

 Refactoring 30 files at once means reading 30 files, holding their content while writing changes, then writing back.
 At ~3-5K tokens per file, you are at 100-150K before any reasoning happens.
-The model has 50K left for thinking, which is not enough for a non-trivial refactor.
+A 1M window absorbs that, but every added file you do not actually need brings the auto-compaction line closer, and once it fires the model’s working memory of your plan is summarized away.

-How to spot it: The session opens with a long Read / Grep sequence; context usage indicator jumps past 50% before any Edit is made.
+How to spot it: The session opens with a long Read / Grep sequence; /context shows files dominating usage before any Edit is made.

 2. CLAUDE.md or AGENTS.md is huge

-How to spot it: Brand-new session shows >10% context used before you have done anything.
+How to spot it: A brand-new session already shows a non-trivial slice used in /context.
 Check wc -l CLAUDE.md and any nested AGENTS.md files.

 3. Search results are too broad